lynnwallenstein/lynn.io-source-grunt/app/_posts/2013-12-22-nested-layouts-with-less-divs.md

 <p data-height="420" data-theme-id="0" data-slug-hash="HKdCz" data-user="lynnwallenstein" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/lynnwallenstein/pen/HKdCz'>HKdCz</a> by Lynn Wallenstein (<a href='http://codepen.io/lynnwallenstein'>@lynnwallenstein</a>) on <a href='http://codepen.io'>CodePen</a></p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

+## Thats It!

+Thats all it takes.
+Now I have a full width designed page, but centered content with beautiful semantic markup and no divitis!

 [caniusecalc]: http://caniuse.com/calc
 [github]: http://www.github.com